 To build your new association staff, start by documenting every employee's skill set, including his or her level of proficiency with the software and systems you plan to use in the new organization-financial systems, association management software, and MLS software, to name a few.
 Assess who has key organizational knowledge and experience in critical areas, such as event planning, public relations, education, and government affairs.
-Finally, best benefits of all plans. economic conditions may change and those benefits may have to be adjusted accordingly in the future.
-Whether you can keep on of the association's plans may depend upon factors such as: 1) whether the new what state the association is located in; and 3) when the benefit contracts expire. benefit agreements to determine the contract's renewal date and the amount of notice that is required to terminate the contracts, if necessary.
+Finally, compile performance reviews, and ask employees where they see themselves in the new organization.